NVIDIA/cuda-quantum/docs/sphinx/using/cudaq/platform.rst

 Please refer to the `Open API Docs <../../openapi.html>`_  for the latest API information.

-CUDA Quantum provides the REST server implementation as a standalone application (:code:`cudaq_rest_server`), hosting all the simulator backends available in the installation, including those that require MPI for multi-GPU computation.
+CUDA Quantum provides the REST server implementation as a standalone application (:code:`cudaq_rest_server`), hosting all the simulator backends available in the installation.
+These backends include those that require MPI for multi-GPU computation.

 Auto-launch REST Server
 ^^^^^^^^^^^^^^^^^^^^^^^